ymichel/Geolocation-Plugin/readme.txt

 = 0.5
 * improved "plain" option: google-apis are no longer loaded for a visiting user but only if a backend user is logged in.
 * reverse geocoding now uses the website language for the texts being shown and locally stored (also to be seen in admin panel)
+* added feature to "re-run" address determination, i.e., update all geodata posts with proper address information (also respecting the language of the given site)

 = 0.4.2 =
 * fixing bug in saving geolocation to post_meta